DeuceEFI/Jaguar/README.md

 Core IO specs:

  * 1 FTDI USB (bus powered) communications (USB-B connector).
- * 2 RPM/Position inputs (Crankshaft 24x RPM sensor and camshaft position sensor, CAM indicates cylinder #1).
+ * 2 RPM/Position VR or Hall Effect inputs (Crankshaft 24x RPM sensor and camshaft position sensor, CAM indicates cylinder #1).
  * 7 Standard 'CORE' analog inputs (IAT,MAT,CHT,TPS,EXO,BRV,MAP).
  * 1 Optional MAF analog input (for future use).
  * 1 ignition advance output to DIS/HEI module.
  * 6 injector drives (HI-Z ONLY).
 Currently setup to run 2 injectors from one CPU output Port.
- * 5 Ground connections (ECU GND, INJ GND, IGN GND, TPS GND and Analog Input GND).
+ * 5 Ground connections (CPU, Injectors, Ignition, TPS and Analog Sensors).
  * 3 "12V" connections (All are +12V SWITCHED).
  * 1 Fuel Pump relay drive.
  * 1 switched +5V output for TPS.

 PCB Size is to be as small as possible, due to the limited room in the car it is being designed for where space is a premium.
 The goal is for a 3" x 5" (76mm x 127mm) PCB that has add-on stacked card for additional I/O if necessary.
+It is a mixture of SMD and through hole so that it can be completed by a hobbyist with access to a DIY reflow soldering oven for the SMD work and a good soldering station for the through hole components.

 Case suggested is made by Context Engineering Co. and is made from extruded aluminum.
 The part number for the case is 3008H-5B and it is for the 3" x 5" PCB and is 1.85" tall overall.
 Their website is http://www.contextengineering.com